christieibarakiafs/final_project/README.md

 ## Known issues/to-do
 - Data: static data set (api call made in java code, user can't change data set)
+- Data loading issues...
+Need to figure out how to efficiently load photos.
-- Add data filters (leftmost column)
+- Add data filters + sort (leftmost column).
 - Map dependencies work on local but not working on github
 - Data points on map not connected to obects in middle column
 - Should show additional corpus level analysis